 So I tried some other things.

-So far I’ve written some small things like a bitly link shortener and a program that uses hyper (a http library for Rust) to get the status of our student representatives office and display the status as an AnyBar dot.
+(a http library for Rust) to get the status of our student representatives office and display the status as an AnyBar dot.

-I also wrote my first crate (that’s what libraries in Rust are called - and yes: they are being shipped via Rust’s package manager: Cargo): anybar-rs, which communicates with the AnyBar dot in your status bar to display whatever you want.
-Which brings me to my next point:
+I also wrote my first crate (that’s what libraries in Rust are called - and yes: they are being shipped via Rust’s package manager: Cargo): anybar-rs

 The Community